pulp-platform/snitch_cluster/target/snitch_cluster/README.md

 These commands compile the RTL sources respectively in `work-vlt`, `work-vsim` and `work-vcs`.
 Additionally, common C++ testbench sources (e.g. the [frontend server (fesvr)](https://github.com/riscv-software-src/riscv-isa-sim)) are compiled under `work`.
 Each command will also generate a script or an executable (e.g. `bin/snitch_cluster.vsim`) which you can invoke to simulate the hardware.
 We will see how to do this in a later section.

+### Building the Banshee simulator
+Instead of running an RTL simulation, you can use our instruction-accuracte simulator called `banshee`.
+To install the simulator, please follow the instructions of the Banshee repository: [https://github.com/pulp-platform/banshee](https://github.com/pulp-platform/banshee).

 ### Cluster configuration

 Note that the Snitch cluster RTL sources are partly automatically generated from a configuration file provided in `.hjson` format.
 Several RTL files are templated and use the `.hjson` configuration file to fill the template entries.
 An example is `/hw/snitch_cluster/src/snitch_cluster_wrapper.sv.tpl`.